What is Topiramate?

 Topiramate is a prescription medicine so you’ll need to talk to your doctor first.
 Get started today with a Cove doctor consultation.

 While it depends on your migraine history and attacks, many people start taking topiramate at bedtime until they work their way up to a daily dose of 100 mg.
 Once they’ve hit 100 mg, they split your dosage between morning and night.

 Topiramate is a prescription medication, so you’ll have to consult with your doctor.
 Don’t forget to mention if you consume more than three alcoholic drinks daily, as alcohol can increase the risk of side effects.

 Effects of topiramate can also cause some drowsiness, so nighttime consumption may be preferred.

-You can take topiramate with all acute and preventative medications that help with migraines and their symptoms.
+You can take topiramate with all acute and preventive medications that help with migraines and their symptoms.

 If you forget a dose, take it as soon as you remember to help maintain consistent prevention.
 Luckily, topiramate is a long-acting medication, which means that missing a dose isn’t the end of the world (unless it happens often!).